 Notice the three dropdown menus in the top right corner, above the signature editor: start by choosing one of your email accounts from the E-mail account dropdown; then choose the email signature, if any, to apply to New messages sent from that account.
 Finally, choose an email signature to automatically insert in your email Replies/forwards.

-Once you are done associating the new signature with one or more email accounts, click on the OK button; then, click OK again to return to Outlook's main window: the next time you send an email from one of the accounts with which you associated your new signature, the signature will automatically be inserted for you at the bottom of the email body.
+Once you've associated the new signature with one or more email accounts, click OK; then, click OK again to return to Outlook's main window: the next time you send an email from one of the accounts with which you associated your new signature, the signature will automatically be inserted for you at the bottom of the email body.
 No need to type your name anymore!

 To remove an email signature, simply select the text you want to remove, and hit the delete key on your keyboard (Del) - the email signature text is just like regular body text inside an email, you can delete it or edit it as needed.